rund0wn/GOSemanticSim/README.md

 ```

 ### Details
 #### Why these files?
-- Both files come from the same release directory (http://release.geneontology.org/)[http://release.geneontology.org/], and that is not incidental: information content is computed from the UniProt database annotations `.gaf` against the GO DAG `go.obo`.
+- Both files come from the same release directory http://release.geneontology.org/, and that is not incidental: information content is computed from the UniProt database annotations `.gaf` against the GO DAG `go.obo`.
-- The `noiea` gaf does not include `IEA` (electronically inferred) annotations.
+- The `noiea` gaf does not include `IEA` (electronically inferred) annotations, as there are not "high quality".

 #### Custom versions
 To use a release other than the default: